OfficialXT4R/cpp-practice/README.md

 # C++ Study Guide

-A shared collection of C++ notes, code snippets, examples, and practice programs made for studying together.

-This repository is meant to help us understand C++ concepts through simple examples that we can read, experiment with, and learn from.
+A beginner-friendly C++ study repository made for reviewing, practicing, and experimenting with C++.
+This repository is designed to be used alongside our classes.
+Think of it as a shared study guide we can use to review concepts and practice writing code.

-## What's inside?
+## Repository structure

-* `code-snippets/` — small examples demonstrating specific C++ concepts
-* `projects/` — complete practice programs and mini-projects
-* `README.md` — overview and guide to the repository
+### `01 - Basics`

-## Topics
+Topics include:

-The repository covers concepts such as:

-* Variables & Data Types
+* Variables and Data Types
-* Input & Output
+* Input and Output
+* Arithmetic
-* Operators
+* Conditions
-* Conditionals
+* Switch Statements
 * Loops
 * Functions
 * Arrays
 * Strings
-* and other C++ concepts

-## For everyone...

-The goal is to make C++ easier to understand by keeping examples simple, readable, and beginner-friendly.
-Comments and explanations are HIGHLY encouraged, especially when they help explain *why* something works.
-Feel free to experiment with the code, learn from it, and add useful examples of your own!

-## Contribution

-If you want to add something useful:

-1. Add your example or notes to the appropriate folder.
-2. Keep the code simple and readable.
-3. Please add comments when they help explain a concept.
-4. Commit your changes with a clear message.
-5. Push your changes to the repository.
-(You may contact one of us or search online how to do so :D)
+* References
+* Pointers
+* Structs

+Each example contains the code first, followed by a short explanation at the bottom.

+### `02 - practice`

+Small projects that combine concepts from the basics section.

+Current projects:
+* Calculator
+* Number Guessing Game
+* Pattern Generator

+If you get stuck, use the examples as references rather than immediately copying the solution.

+## 🤝 for the class

+This repository is a shared study resource.
+If you find a mistake, have a better example, or want to add a useful practice project, feel free to contribute.

+Happy coding :D